-Yesterday, on the day of ferragosto, the turning point of Summer, when people in Italy traditionally gather at the beaches, the case of Italy's opponents in monetary policy against the European Central Bank's policy of Quantitative Easing (QE) reached a turning point of its own.
+On 15 August 2017, the turning point of summer, the case of the European Central Bank's opponents against the policy of Quantitative Easing (QE) reached a turning point of its own.
 The Bundesverfassungsgericht (BVerfG) referred the case to the European Court of Justice (ECJ), staying its case while asking the ECJ for an expedited procedure.
 This is only the second referral of the BVerfG after the case concerning Outright Monetary Transactions (OMT), in many respects the blueprint of the present case.